shivannis/xandr-docs-public/xandr-docs/articles/monetize/automatic-archiving-of-buy-side-objects.md

 prominently marked.
 In the API, you can sort them using a flag (see **Technical Notes** below for more detail).

-## Preventing an Object from being archived
+## Preventing an object from being archived

 To prevent a campaign from being archived, edit it to extend the last edit date.
 You can also set a flight date that occurs in the future.